About our Program

 Court Reporting and Captioning are exciting and versatile careers.
 Court reporters write the verbatim proceedings of a courtroom, deposition, hearing or meeting and provide an accurate transcript of the proceedings.
 Realtime captioning provides captions of live television programs and other forms of media for deaf and hard-of-hearing viewers through realtime technology that instantly produces readable English text.

-Court Reporting Technologies helps you prepare for immediate employment in a career as a court reporter, captioner, transcriptionist, or scopist.
+Court Reporting and Captioning Program helps you prepare for immediate employment in a career as a court reporter, captioner, transcriptionist, or scopist.

-Green River offers you a variety of options, including Associate in Applied Arts degrees in Court Reporting and Captioning.
-Certificates are also available in alternative career fields.
-Training is offered on campus and online.
+Green River offers an Associate of Applied Arts degree in Realtime Transcription and a Bachelor of Applied Science in Realtime Reporting: Court Reporting and Captioning.
+A certificate in Scoping is also available.
+Training is offered both on campus and online.

 Green River's Court Reporting Program is accredited by the National Court Reporters Association.